 If not, it may be time to get help.

 Brand Design Best Practices

 Before you do anything, you must first be clear on your brand’s style.
-Your style is the foundation for the kind of brand you want to build.
+Style elements work together to create the brand identity.

 Many business owners just want a design that “looks good”.
 But this is a vague goal.
-Before you can create a great design, you must have a definite vision for your brand.
+Before creating a great design, you must have a definite vision for the brand’s identity.

-What kind of emotions do you want your brand to elicit?
+What emotions do you want your brand to elicit?

 What impression do you want it to make?

 The answers to these questions will come from your brand values and attributes.
-These are themes that support the brand identity you want to create.
+These themes are at the core of the brand’s identity.
 They are the essence of what sets you apart from competitors.